cessen/ropey/README.md

 ## With Ropey 2.x soon to be released, what will happen to development of Ropey 1.x?

-Ropey 1.x will continue to be maintained, but will no longer receive new features.
+Ropey 1.x will continue to be maintained for the foreseeable future, but will no longer receive new features.
 Ropey 1.x is still a good, high-quality rope library that can be depended on, and you don't need to move to Ropey 2.x if 1.x serves your needs.

-The rate of incoming bug reports for Ropey 1.x is very low, despite it being widely used.
-Therefore, we don't foresee dropping its maintenance any time soon, as the burden imposed by continued maintenance is very low.
-If we do drop maintenance of Ropey 1.x in the future, it will be with plenty of advance warning to ensure that everyone has ample time to migrate.

 ## Unsafe code